ChatGPT-interpreted vs Raw

 - Allow-list filtering -

-allowed_domainsworked once onweb_search_preview, r2,filter_respected: true, 2 “apnews.com” sources.
+allowed_domainsworked once onweb_search_preview, run 2,filter_respected: true, 2 “apnews.com” sources.
 After switching toweb_searchper docs guidance, both allow-list and block-list filtering returned"Unsupported parameter 'filters'"on every subsequent run acrossgpt-4oandgpt-5. - Block-list filtering never succeeded in any configuration across 6 runs, 2 tool types,

 and 2 models.
 Attempted three parameter names -

-exclude_domains,excluded_domains,blocked_domains- all400. - The contradiction: docs state filtering requires
+exclude_domains,excluded_domains,blocked_domains, all400. - Contradiction: docs state filtering requires

 web_search; empirically it worked once onweb_search_previewand never onweb_search.
-Domain filtering is documented but non-functional via the Python SDK as tested. - Domain filtering isn’t available in the interpreted track - Chat Completions API only.
+Domain filtering documented, but non-functional via the Python SDK as tested. - Domain filtering isn’t available in the interpreted track, but Chat Completions API only.

 Disambiguation